-The City of Excelsior Springs will be conducting its Fall Cemetery Clean Up during the week of October 15-19.
-Please remove any decorations, flowers or mementos you’d like to keep by October 14.
-During this time all decorations will be disposed of, even those that are placed in vases, saddles or Shepard’s hooks.
-Shepard’s hooks are no longer allowed unless attached to the headstone.
-You can return these items after October 19.
+The City of Excelsior Springs will be conducting its Spring Cemetery Clean Up during the week of April 14-20.
+Please remove any decorations, flowers or mementos you’d like to keep by April 13.
+You can return these items after April 21.
 The city wants to take every step possible to protect the valuables of its residents during the cemetery clean up.

 To maintain the beauty and serenity of the Excelsior Springs cemeteries, the following rules and regulations have been established by the City of Excelsior Springs for the use, maintenance and governance of Hillcrest Cemetery and Crown Hill Cemetery.